 Ronnie has performed live concerts supporting top-level Recording Artists.
 Credits include concert and album performances with the following Grammy Award winning artists: Al Jarreau, Andrea Bocelli, Jeffrey Osborne, David Sanborn, Marcus Miller, Brenda Russell, Mariah Carey, Gladys Knight, Macy Gray, Natalie Cole, Babyface, George Duke, Poncho Sanchez, All for One, Clare Fischer, Michael McDonald, Bobby Caldwell, Michael Bolton as well as Dave Koz.
 THE TONIGHT SHOW WITH CONAN O’BRIEN ( Perc in the house band ) In Addition, Ronnie has performed with the California Philharmonic, Germany’s V.D.R.
 Orchestra, and Holland’s Metropole Orchestra and for The Oscars and The Emmys.
 He also enjoys sharing his love of music teaching community classes in the greater Los Angeles area for Remo Percussion Center.

-This will be open discussions with drummers and more on all the Chops that are necessary to be a working professional drummer.
-Stay tuned.
-Episode #1 is coming in June.
+This is an open discussions with drummers and more on the Chops that are necessary to be a working professional drummer.
+Click here to check out some of our early episodes.
+We are still pulling together the final format, video/audio setup etc…